The Purge (2013 film)

-The Purge is a 2013 American action horror film written and directed by James DeMonaco.
+The Purge is a 2013 American dystopian action horror film written and directed by James DeMonaco.
 It is the first installment in the Purge franchise.

 Set in the year 2022, the film stars Ethan Hawke, Lena Headey, Adelaide Kane, and Max Burkholder as members of a wealthy family who find themselves endangered by a gang of murderers during the annual Purge, a night during which all crime, including murder, is temporarily legal.

-The film premiered at the Stanley Film Festival on May 2, 2013, and released in cinemas on June 7, 2013, in the United States.
+The film premiered at the Stanley Film Festival on May 2, 2013, and released in theaters on June 7, 2013, in the United States.

 The Purge was released on DVD and Blu-ray Disc on October 8, 2013.
 A 4K UHD Blu-ray release occurred on June 12, 2018.

 Plot

 In 2014, following an economic collapse in the United States, a political party called the "New Founding Fathers of America" is voted into office.
-It creates an annual 12-hour "Purge," during which all crime using a "Class 4" weapon or lower is legal and emergency services are unavailable.
-By 2022, the economy is booming, with unemployment having fallen to 1% and crime to an all-time low.
-Many commentators attribute these successes to the Purge, although some note that the Purge mostly impacts the poor and marginalized.
+It creates an annual 12-hour "Purge," during which all crime using a "Class 4" weapon or lower is legal, and emergency services are unavailable on March 22 from 7:00 p.m. to 7:00 a.m. the next morning.
+By 2022, the economy is booming, with unemployment at 1% and crime at an all-time low.
+Many commentators attribute these successes to the Purge, though some note that it mostly affects the poor and marginalized.

-In 2022, security systems salesman James Sandin returns to his home in an affluent Los Angeles gated community to wait out the Purge with his wife, Mary, and their two children, 15-year-old Zoey and 11-year-old Charlie.
+In 2022, security systems salesman James Sandin returns to his home in an affluent L.A. gated community to wait out the Purge with his wife, Mary, and their two children, 15-year-old Zoe and 11-year-old Charlie.
 During a family dinner, James announces that he is now the top salesman in his company.
 He assures them that his company's upgraded security system, which he has also sold to multiple neighbors, will protect them during the Purge.
 As an extra precaution, James retrieves a pistol from a gun safe.
 Charlie objects to the impending violence of the Purge, but James explains that it has rid the country of poverty and crime by giving people an outlet for their pent-up anger.
-Shortly before the Purge begins at 7 p.m., James enables the security system, which seals the doors and windows with metal plating.
-Returning to her room, Zoey is surprised by her older boyfriend Henry, who sneaked inside before James activated the security system.
-Henry tells Zoey that he has come to confront her father over his disapproval of their relationship.
+Shortly before the Purge begins, James enables the security system, which seals the doors and windows with metal plating.
+Returning to her room, Zoe is surprised by her older boyfriend, Henry, who snuck inside before James activated the security system.
+Henry tells Zoe that he has come to confront her father over his disapproval of their relationship.

 On the security monitors, Charlie sees a wounded stranger outside their home, desperately calling for help.
 He disables the security system to allow the man inside, but James re-engages the system and holds the man at gunpoint.
-Henry comes downstairs with a pistol and tries to shoot James, but James returns fire and mortally wounds Henry, who later dies on Zoey's bedroom floor.
+Henry comes downstairs with a pistol and tries to shoot James, but James returns fire and mortally wounds Henry, who later dies on Zoe's bedroom floor.
 During the chaos, the stranger disappears.